-Location independence is the future of living, work and the world.
+Location independence is the future of living, of work and the world.
 Being location independent means that you are not tied to a particular place, you are free to move, travel, live wherever you want, work wherever you want, and your ties to a location are minimal.
 Its a lifestyle choice more than anything, and because its relatively new and not quite understood by general society, a new culture and community has sprung up around it.

 An almost interchangeable word for location independent is “digital nomad” and this term has become really popular online as an umbrella term for this lifestyle.
-Personally, I dislike the phrase, the essence of location independence doesn’t have to be 100% digital, and the word “nomad” implies that you are wandering aimlessly about.
+Personally, I dislike the term; the essence of location independence doesn’t have to be 100% digital, and the word “nomad” implies that you are wandering aimlessly about.
 This site aims to be your guide to becoming location independent, improving your life and giving you the tricks and tips needed to find new destinations.

 Why has this movement happened now?